-A JDBC driver is a Java library file (.jar) that enables Java applications — including DbSchema — to communicate with a database over a standard API.
-The driver translates generic JDBC calls into the network protocol understood by VoltDB, so you never have to write low-level socket code.
+A JDBC driver is a Java library file (.jar) that enables Java applications to communicate with a database.
+The JDBC is a standard interface implemented by each database with a specific driver.
 Drivers are typically distributed by the database vendor or as open-source projects.

 VoltDB is an in-memory NewSQL database engineered for high-throughput, low-latency transactional workloads that require deterministic performance at scale.
 It uses a shared-nothing, horizontally partitioned architecture and processes transactions through stored procedures to minimize latency.
 VoltDB is used in telecommunications, financial services, and real-time analytics applications.